This page contains information on green chemistry-related webinars hosted by organizations other than the Michigan Green Chemistry Clearinghouse.

 Mr. Reed will discuss PwC's CEO surveys and what can be learned about the CEO mindset regarding sustainability and green chemistry.
 He will share his thoughts on how we can relate green chemistry to the CEO's agenda.

 Webinar participants will be able to ask questions, as well as share their own insights and experience on this subject.

 Non-members may join the webinar for a fee of $50.
 Those paying for the webinar will be given the participation information upon receipt of payment.
-If you are not a GC3 member and would like to register to attend please fill out the non-member registration form for the desired webinar, available on the GC3 webinar website page, or contact Sarah Shields.
+If you are not a GC3 member and would like to register to attend please fill out the non-member registration form for the desired webinar, available on the GC3 website.

 - Full webinar recordings of past webinars are only available to GC3 members.

 - However, PDFs of previous webinar presentations are freely accessible by both members and non-members (here).

 The National Pollution Prevention Roundtable (NPPR) regularly hosts webinars on pollution prevention and green chemistry topics, including the 2025 Safer Chemistry Challenge Webinar Series.

 Information on recent and past webinars can be found here.